eProsima/vulcanexus/docs/rst/tutorials/tools/monitor_sql/monitor_sql.rst

 The database is opened if exists, or created otherwise.
 It is initialized with the table :code:`data`.
-In case open or creating the table fails, the execution will finish.
+In case opening or creating the table fails, the execution will finish.
 In exit, it closes the database.

 .. literalinclude:: /../code/monitor_sql_tutorial/src/sql_monitor.cpp
     :language: C++
     :lines: 176-197

-The routine to store new data in the database firstly call the *Statistics Bakend*.
+The routine to store new data in the database firstly calls the *Statistics Bakend*.
 Then it loads the data received in a query previously written.
 Finally it executes the query to insert the data.